TurtleWarePL/clest/README.md

 Test scenario constructor.
 TYPE should be specialized on a symbol with EQL specializer.
 NAME is a string, PARENT must be either a project or a test suite.

-    clest:promote-to-test-suite type (object clest:test-scenario)

-As applications grow some test scenarios may grow into test suites.
-This method returns a test-suite object.
-All test-case children should be promoted to test scenarios.

 ### Test case protocol

 Test cases must obey `synopsis` protocol.
 Additionally the following functions